codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/variables.md

 cf_export MY_VAR # Correct syntax
 ```

 >There is nothing really magic about `cf_export`.
 It is a normal script.
 You can see its contents on your own by entering the command `cat /codefresh/volume/cf_export` on any [Codefresh freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) inside a pipeline.
+For more information on its limitations see the [troubleshooting page]({{site.baseurl}}/docs/troubleshooting/common-issues/cf-export-limitations/).